Translation memory: Functions

 The following is a summary of the main functions of a translation memory.

-Off-line functions
+Offline functions

 Import

 This function is used to transfer a text and its translation from a text file to the TM.
 Import can be done from a raw format, in which an external source text is available for importing into a TM along with its translation.
 Sometimes the texts have to be reprocessed by the user.
 There is another format that can be used to import: the native format.
 This format is the one that uses the TM to save translation memories in a file.

 Analysis

 The process of analysis involves the following steps: